-Any absence not listed under EXCUSED ABSENCE indicates parents have knowledge of the absence.
-An unexcused absence carries no penalty until 10 or more unexcused absences are accumulated in a semester.
+An unexcused absence carries no penalty until 5 or more unexcused absences are accumulated in a semester.
 At that point the Centerville Attendance Assurance Program is initiated.
-All unexcused absences, not verified by a parent or guardian within 24 hours of the absences, will become a truancy unless the Principal has extended the period of notification.
+All unexcused absences, not verified by a parent or guardian within 24 hours of the absence, will become a truancy unless the Principal has extended the period of notification.